benhere/typescript-learning/ReadMe.txt

 # '!' --> this exclamation mark allows us to tell TS that the expression in front of it will never yield null.

 # Index properties :- It is a feature that allows us to create objects which are more flexible regarding the properties they might hold.

+# Nullish Coalescing (??) - It helps us deal with nullish (null) data.

+# Section-7 : Generics

+# A generic type is a type which is kind of connected with some other type and is really flexible regarding which exact type that other type is.

+# Example of Buit-in Generics - array, promise

+# Partial type - It wraps our own type and change it to type where all these properties are optional.

+# Note - Generic types are great if we want to lock in certain type.
+Use the same type throughout the entire class instance we create, use the same type throughout the entire function.
+That's where we want the generic type.
+We should use union type when we are flexible to have a different type with every method call, with every function call.